ifesdjeen/soundcloud-clj/README.md

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Alex P

-Distributed under the Eclipse Public License, the same as Clojure.
+This library is distributed under the Eclipse Public License, the same as Clojure.

+Soundcloud as a Trademark and API itself, belong to their respective owners.